SAP/transactional-storage-framework/README.md

 ## Container

 `Container` is analogous to a database table in database management software.
 Its data is organized in accordance with the metadata embedded inside the container.
 Containers are hierarchically managed, and can be uniquely identified by a string.
+The layout of a `Container` can be customized via the associated `Metadata`.

 ```rust
 use tss::Database;